Whitmer plot underlines growing abuse of women officials

 Conroy, who had to close her office, work with authorities to remove her address from the internet and cancel public events, said the vitriol in politics “exponentially changed” when Donald Trump became president.

-“All of a sudden, it was okay to say the most hateful things that you normally would keep to yourself,” she said.
+“All of a sudden, it was OK to say the most hateful things that you normally would keep to yourself,” she said.

 The vitriol also intensified during the pandemic, and as some Trump supporters believed the lie that he won the 2020 election.